Hawkwind, Friends and Relations

 The Hawkwind, Friends and Relations series of albums was released in the early 1980s containing live and studio performances by Hawkwind and related bands.

 It was released through the independent record company Flicknife Records, with the rights subsequently sold onto Cherry Red who continue to release packages through their Anagram label comprising this and other Hawkwind related material originally released by Flicknife Records.

-In 2011, Flicknife Records restarted the series, under the name Hawklords Friends and Relations.
+In 2011, Flicknife Records released a new volume in the series, under the name Hawklords Friends and Relations.

+Hawkwind's label Cherry Red Records released a new volume of the series in 2026.

 A review of the first installment in Record Business magazine called it "An album for the many dedicated Hawkfans."